nmitic/freight-code-challenge/README_NM.md

 1. start - dev mode with dev server
 2. build - production ready build
-3. start:mocks = run dev server and mock server
+3. start:mock = run dev server and mock server
 3. mocks = run mock server

 Project setup - run
+Please make sure that nothing is running on the port :3000 and :3030 before starting mock server, you can change the port in .env.development in __API__ and __PORT__ variables

 1. Not mandatory: Set up .env.develompent use .example as a guide, if not set .example will be used for dev mode
 2. Yarn or npm install
 3. Yarn start:mocks

+Please check assigned port for dev server in the logs.